 Huernia thuretii Cels ex Hérincq

-Huernia thuretii is an attractive tufted succulent with erect stems that vary considerably in size and the flowers' shape.
-The stems are glaucous-green, with small deltoid teeth, up to 2 inches (5 cm) long, up to 0.8 inches (2 cm) thick.
-Flowers are cup-shaped, up to 1.2 inches (2 cm) across, cup-shaped, with petals dull yellow and spotted or banded with red and a maroon throat, and arise in succession at the base of the stems.
+Huernia thuretii is an attractive tufted succulent with erect stems that vary considerably in size and the shape of the flowers.
+The stems are glaucous-green, with small deltoid teeth, up to 2 inches (5 cm) long and up to 0.8 inches (2 cm) thick.
+Flowers are cup-shaped, up to 1.2 inches (2 cm) across, dull yellow spotted or banded with red and a maroon throat, and arise in succession at the base of the stems.

 How to Grow and Care